 Those are just the financial costs of your catastrophic injury.
 An injury of this severity will also likely take quite a toll on your emotional wellbeing and mental health.
 Those consequences are no less devastating or costly.

 You deserve to be compensated for all of the costs associated with your catastrophic injury.
-Brian White & Associates will work hard to make that a reality for you.
+Attorney Brian White Personal Injury Lawyers will work hard to make that a reality for you.
 Our Houston catastrophic injury attorneys will work closely with specialists as we investigate, build, and value your case.
 We’ll rely on their expertise as we work to determine how your injury affects you today and how it will likely affect you in the future.
 This can help us position ourselves to secure substantial monetary benefits on your behalf.

 You’ll Have a Limited Time to File Your Catastrophic Injury Lawsuit

 In Texas, the statute of limitations for most personal injury lawsuits is two years.
 The clock usually begins to run at the time of your accident or whenever you reasonably discover your catastrophic injury.
 There are times when you could have more or less time to file a claim, but those are the exception to the rule.

 You will lose the right to recover compensation if you hesitate or wait too long to assert your rights.
 So, the best thing to do is reach out to our Houston personal injury attorneys for help as soon as you can after your accident.
 We can begin to work on your case as soon as you enlist our help.

 Did you recently sustain a catastrophic injury in an accident in Houston, Texas?
 Has someone you love died because of a catastrophic injury?
 Call Attorney Brian White Personal Injury Lawyers for immediate legal advice and assistance.
 You could be entitled to a financial settlement or recovery.
 Our Houston personal injury lawyers will help you fight to secure all of the money you deserve.